-Talk to girls with disabilities and their caregivers and ask about needs and accommodations.
-Contact the rowing instructor in advance to ask about accommodating people with disabilities.
+Talk to Girl Scout members with disabilities and their caregivers.
+Ask about needs and accommodations.
+Always be sure to contact the location and/or the instructor in advance to ensure they are able to accommodate those with disabilities.
+For more information visit Move United and Paralympic.org.

-Check out inspiring stories of rowers with disabilities at Paralympic.org.

-In addition to physical and social-emotional disabilities consider the history, culture, and past experiences of the girls in your troop that could affect a girl's ability to equally participate in an activity.
-Work with girls and families to understand how an activity is perceived.
-Ensure that all girls and their families feel comfortable that they have access to whatever is needed to fully participate such as the proper equipment, prior experiences and skills needed to enjoy the activity.
+Equity.
+In addition to physical and social-emotional disabilities, consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
+Work with members and families to understand how an activity is perceived.
+Ensure that all Girl Scout members and their families feel comfortable and have access to whatever is needed to fully participate, such as proper equipment, prior experiences, and the skills needed to enjoy the activity.